haguettaz/SudokuSolver/README.md

 SudokoSolver is a program to play and solve sudokus using an iterative constraint propagation algorithm.

-It seems to be able to solve all *normal* sudokus, i.e., sudokus intended to be solved within a reasonable time and without computer help.

 ## How to Play?

 The program presents two modes: **playing** and **solving**.